ayushsrivastava55/disaster-vault/README.md

 - Node.js 20+
 - pnpm, npm, or yarn (examples below use `pnpm`)
-- Flow CLI for real blockchain testing (optional for the mocked demo)
+- Flow CLI for real blockchain testing (optional for the local demo)

 ### 1. Install dependencies